 Termites?
 We've got termites!!
 Now what?
 You start searching the internet for termite control companies near me, and of course BEST termite treatment reviews because who wants bad local termite companies showing up to give you a free termite inspection?
 There are so many pest control companies that pop up when you search for termite inspectors near me.

 Or maybe you're under the impression that DIY termite treatments are a great idea?
 Maybe your friend Bob told you to just google Do It Yourself termite treatment chemicals, or termite control products?
 Do you think Bob is qualified to give you the best advice on termite control home remedies?
 Even asking about do it yourself termite control at Home Depot is not the best termite treatment advice available.
 Why not call the termite extermination experts?
 You wouldn't call a plumber for a brain tumor, so we don't recommend asking Bob about termite control methods.
-Call us today for your WDO inspection.
-A WDO inspection, is a pest inspections that looks for wood destroying organisms.
+Call us today for your termite inspection.
+A termite inspection, is a pest inspection that looks for wood destroying organisms.

 There are basically three species of termites in Florida.
 We've listed the three different types of termites below.
 There is a fourth termite in Florida, the conehead termite.
 However, this termite lives in Broward County, Florida.
 It is not known as a statewide termite because it's activity has been limited to south Florida.